snowdrop/component-operator-demo/README.md

 fruit-backend   spring-boot   1.5.16                                      34s
 fruit-client    spring-boot   1.5.16                                      32s
 ```

+### Create the database's service usign the Catalog

 - Create the `PostgreSQL database` using the `db-service.yml` Component CR
 ```bash